Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Chemical tablets

-Very light, cheap, and it works anywhere
+Very light, cheap, works anywhere, effective against viruses

-Taste, waiting time, not instant
+Taste, waiting time

 Basecamp use